Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The weather report is almost always right.

-In fact, if you wanted to, you could use several adverbs to modify another adverb.
+You could use several adverbs to modify another adverb if you wanted to.

 Huan sings rather enormously too loudly.

-However, that often produces weak and clunky sentences like the one above, so be careful not to overdo it.
+However, that often produces weak and clunky sentences like the one above, so be careful to do it sparingly.

 Adverbs and sentences